IonicaBizau/file-uploader/README.md

 ### dev

+- `acceptTypes` options (both client and server) if not present, allows any file type uploads
 - add new features and fixed here

 ### v0.1.4

 - Update to Events v0.1.8

 ### v0.1.3

 - `acceptTypes` configuration and param fields
 - Update to Bind v0.2.1

 ### v0.1.2

 - Update to Events v0.1.7

 ### v0.1.1

 - Don't emit `fileUploaded` if no file was selected in the file input

 ### v0.1.0